:focal(1363x801:1364x802):quality(75))

 Loxodonta africana

-Or the scientific name for the African elephant.
-Discover all about the world's largest land animal.
+Or the scientific name for the African savanna elephant.
+Find out all about the world's largest land animal.